samsquire/additive-guis/README.md

 # The dream - Build GUIs with microblogging (or twitter tweets)

 **What you say is what you get** - you make statements about the output of layout engine that you want to be true.
 The layout engine tries to sastisfy all your rules.
-* I want GUIs to be manipulatable by lots of people via predicates.
+* **Community written GUIs** I a community of people writing manipulable GUIs by lots of people via simple predicates.
  * Each predicate changes the tree where rendered HTML will be placed.
  * Widget HTML is produced through mapping and filtering collections as per a React GUI.
  * **Codeless layout** Stating facts about the layout means you do not need to manually position elements into a layout with code.
- * **Predicate join** If someone wants a one piece of data to appear next to another piece of data, from a different collection, there has to be some kind of join on the UI generation code for those two pieces of data.
-This is because you are generating two child widgets, each from their respect a mapping of a collection.
+ * **Predicate join** Like an SQL join, If someone wants a one piece of data to appear next to another piece of data, from a different collection, there has to be some kind of data join.
+Each component on the screen is mapping data with respect to a data source collection.
  * **Modifying running GUIs and creating new features with statements** It should be possible to add an expression to a running GUI to extend it in ways that the author did not anticipate.
 This can be done with an interactive predicate join.

  # Interactive predicate join

+ Imagine that you have a screenful of widgets, such as a mail client.
+On the left is a set of email folders.
+In the middle is a list of emails and below the list of emails is an email viewer.
+To render this in a React component, we could have Layout, FolderList, FolderItem, EmailList, EmailItem, EmailViewer React components.
+Each of these components has a render function that maps data to HTML elements via JSX.
+As a power user, I want to extend this GUI to add a new feature.
+For example, I want to add a widget to the screen next to each email item in the email list.
+Imagine I want to insert an attachment icon if an email has an attachment.
+To introduce this widget in a traditional architecture, I would have to find the code for the gridview and add a column to the gridview.

+At this point, there are number of approaches for additive guis to be used here:

+* In a declarative additive GUI, I should be able to right click the email list view on the email list and a context menu would appear.
+I can click 'Insert rightOf'

+* After selecting a source widget, I should be able to interrogate what context is available at this point in the GUI.
+Chances are there is a mapping operation on a collection with the source data.

+ # Spreadsheets
+ Imagine an Spreadsheet like GUI were each cell is either data or a function.
+These functions are functions clled from the render method of a React component.
+Their responsibility is to filter, select what is rendered in your GUI.